St. George's - Things to Do in St. George's in March

 Frequently Asked Questions

-What are the best things to do in St. George's, Grenada in March?
+What Are the Best Things to Do in St. George's, Grenada in March?

-March sits squarely in Grenada's dry season, making it good for outdoor and water-based activities.
+March sits squarely in Grenada's dry season, making it ideal for outdoor and water-based activities.
 Top picks include snorkeling or diving at the Underwater Sculpture Park off Molinere Bay — visibility regularly exceeds 20 metres at this time of year — plus a climb to Fort George for panoramic harbour views and a wander around the Carenage waterfront to watch the fishing boats come in.
 Day trips to Grand Etang rainforest and Annandale Falls are also rewarding, since dry-season trails are firm underfoot and the falls still run well.
 In town, the Saturday Market on Granby Street is the best place to pick up fresh nutmeg, cocoa, and locally made spice baskets.

-What is the weather like in St. George's, Grenada in March?
+What Is the Weather Like in St. George's, Grenada in March?

 March is one of the finest months to be in St. George's.
 Expect daytime highs around 29–30 °C (84–86 °F), overnight lows of 23–24 °C (73–75 °F), and only about four to six rainy days for the month — typically brief afternoon showers rather than all-day downpours.
 Trade winds keep humidity comfortable, and sea temperatures hover around 26–27 °C (79–80 °F), which is warm enough for extended swims.
 Sunshine averages roughly eight hours a day, so sunscreen with a high SPF is non-negotiable.

-Is March a good time to visit St. George's?
+Is March a Good Time to Visit St. George's?

 Yes — March is broadly considered part of Grenada's peak season for a reason: it has the most reliable weather of the year, calm seas, and little risk of tropical-storm disruption.
 The flip side is that accommodation prices are at their annual high and popular dive sites or charter boats can book out weeks in advance, so planning ahead pays off.
 If you want the same weather with fewer crowds and softer prices, consider the last two weeks of April instead.

-Are there any festivals or events in St. George's in March?
+Are There Any Festivals or Events in St. George's in March?

 The most culturally distinctive event is St. Patrick's Day on 17 March, which Grenada takes seriously given the strong Irish influence on the island's history — the main celebrations centre on Sauteurs in the northern parish of St. Patrick, but bars and restaurants in St. George's typically join in with street parties and special menus.
 Grenada's big Sailing Week festival falls in late April, but some pre-event regattas and social races are held out of St. George's Harbour in March; check the Grenada Yacht Club's calendar closer to your travel date for exact fixtures.

-How busy and crowded is St. George's in March?
+How Busy and Crowded Is St. George's in March?

 St. George's is noticeably busier than in the summer months but not overwhelmingly so.
 Cruise ships dock at the terminal on the south side of the Carenage several days a week — on those days the narrow streets and market stalls fill up between roughly 10 am and 4 pm.
 If a ship is in port, it is worth checking the schedule on the Port Authority website and timing a visit to Fort George or the Botanical Gardens for the morning before passengers arrive or the late afternoon after they leave.
 Independent resort hotels at Grand Anse (a 10-minute taxi ride south) are well occupied but rarely at capacity.

-Is the diving and snorkelling good around St. George's in March?
+Is the Diving and Snorkelling Good Around St. George's in March?

 March is arguably the best month of the year for underwater visibility around St. George's — the dry season suppresses the runoff and plankton blooms that can reduce clarity later in the year, and calm seas mean boat transfers to sites like Dragon Bay and the Underwater Sculpture Park are comfortable.
 Most dive operators on the Carenage or at Grand Anse Beach offer two-tank morning dives for around USD 80–110; snorkel-only trips to the sculpture park run roughly USD 25–40.
 Beginner certifications are widely available if you want to get your PADI while you are there.

-What should I pack for St. George's in March?
+What Should I Pack for St. George's in March?

 Light, breathable clothing — linen and cotton shirts, shorts or sundresses — covers most situations.
 A thin layer for air-conditioned restaurants and a packable rain jacket for the occasional afternoon shower are worth including.
 Water shoes or sandals with grip are useful for exploring the rocky shoreline around Grand Anse and Morne Rouge.
 Because UV intensity is high in the Caribbean at this latitude, bring high-SPF sunscreen (reef-safe formulas are appreciated and, in some areas, required); quality sunscreen is available locally but at a significant premium over what you would pay at home.

-How do I get around St. George's and to nearby beaches in March?
+How Do I Get Around St. George's and to Nearby Beaches in March?

 The Carenage waterfront, Fort George, and the Market Square are all walkable from each other in the city centre, though the hills are steep.
 For Grand Anse Beach and the hotel strip, shared minibus taxis depart from the Market Square and cost around EC$2.50–3.50 (roughly USD 1); fixed-route private taxis from the cruise terminal to Grand Anse run approximately USD 15–20 for the car.
 March's calm seas also mean the cross-harbour water taxi between the Carenage and Grand Anse is almost always running — a far more scenic option than the road, at around USD 4 each way.